A litter is eligible for registration if:

-To register a litter, the litter owner should complete an an AKC Litter Registration Application .
+To register a litter, the litter owner should complete an an AKC Litter Registration Application online or by mail.
 The application requires basic information such as the date of birth, number of males and females born, and the registered names and numbers of the sire and dam.
 The application must be signed by all of the owners and co-owners of the dam and by one owner of the sire.
 Failure to complete the application properly will result in processing delays.

 Processing fees are nonrefundable, and all fees are subject to change without notice.

 When completed, the application should be submitted to the AKC with the proper fee.
-Applications must be mailed.
-You can also register your litter online.
 The AKC will mail the litter owner a “litter kit.”
 The litter kit will include an individual registration application for each puppy in the litter, as well as a form for record-keeping.
 The litter owner should examine the kit thoroughly for errors before issuing the papers to puppy buyers.